furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 ![components-added](.media/how-to/04_components_added_to_development_project.png)

-As you can notice, we added the components' source and resource directories under the `` :dev `` alias and the test directories under the `` :test `` alias.
+notice that we added the components both under the `:dev` and `:test` alias.
 Once you do this and load dev and test aliases, you can start working with your components.

 ###### Create base
 - `` poly create base name:rest-api ``

 This command will create a base named `` rest-api `` under bases directory.
-Same as components, you should add the source, resource and test directories of `` rest-api `` base to the `` deps.edn `` file in the workspace root.
-It will look as following:
+Same as components, you should add the base to the `deps.edn` file in the workspace root.
+It will look like this:

 ![base](.media/how-to/05_base.png)

 ###### Add code to components and the base
 You can take the code from the [repository]() to populate the components and the base.
 You should also add the necessary dependencies to the `` deps.edn `` file in the workspace root.

 Once your code is ready, you can move on to the next step to create a project.